bertanimauro/bertanimauro/README.md

-I'm Bertani Mauro.
+I'm Mauro Bertani.
 I'm a warehouse worker with knowledge in library and computer science.
 This is my [linkedin profile](https://www.linkedin.com/in/mauro-bertani/).
 For [agri-cultore.it](https://agri-cultore.it) I write articles about Gallarate

 <!---